Please note that selected forms will open in a separate and secured Dulwich College International website.

 Candidates applying for a place in Year 12 will be interviewed by the Head of Senior School.

 The College will very rarely consider entry into Year 13.
 To be considered, students must be applying from a nearly identical IB programme and will be evaluated on a case-by-case basis.

-Once all application materials have been submitted, the Admission Committee will review the student's application and inform parents of the admission decision.
+Once all application materials have been submitted, as well as the completion of the necessary assessment and interview, the Admission Committee will review the student's application and inform parents of the admission decision.
 As DCB is a selective school, not all students who apply will be offered a place.
 We select students who appear to be most likely to succeed academically, socially, and emotionally.

 Special arrangements can be made for entrance assessments to be administered at the candidate's current school.
 If a candidate cannot be interviewed, a provisional place may be offered, which can be withdrawn if the College later determines it cannot support the child's needs or there is a concern raised that was not previously known.

 At Dulwich College Beijing, we welcome and appreciate the cultural diversity that non-native English speakers bring to the school and we are able to support a percentage of students who are non-native English speakers.
 Applicants who speak languages other than English should be able to demonstrate age-appropriate academic proficiency in their native tongue.
 Our Admissions team may request that students be assessed on their ability to handle the academic challenges of English before an admissions decision is made.

 We only enrol students whom we know we can support.
 We enrol students with learning challenges where the information available indicates that the student’s learning needs can be met by the services we provide.
 Our team will consult students and parents to conduct all necessary assessments and review copies of all previous reports and records.
 We request that parents provide all information available to enable our admissions review team to make an accurate and informed decision about learning support services and admission.